supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-pricing.md

 Evan, welcome to Signal."

-## Part 1: The Pricing Hygiene Foundation (8-10 minutes)
+## Part 1: Pricing Hygiene Comes First (8–10 minutes)

-### Opening Questions

 **John**: “Evan, you’ve said pricing hygiene matters more than dynamic pricing itself.
 What does bad hygiene look like in practice for an attraction operator?”

 **Tim**: "You mentioned you once found five different websites undercutting a client's own pricing in just eight minutes of browsing.
-From an operational standpoint, how does an attraction even begin to get control of that ecosystem?"
+How does an attraction even begin to get control of that ecosystem?"

-**John** (Business Strategy Focus): "The hotel industry has been doing cross-channel price management for decades.
-What structural differences make this harder for attractions, and how do those differences change the strategic approach?"
+**John** (Business Focus): "The hotel industry has been doing cross-channel price management for decades.
+What structural differences make this harder in attractions?”

 **Tim** (Operational Reality): "Let's get practical.
 An attraction has contracts with Groupon, they're on third-party booking sites, they have season pass holders, group sales – how do you coordinate pricing across all those channels without breaking existing agreements?"

 ---

-## Part 2: Beyond Surge Pricing - Strategic Behavior Design (8-10 minutes)
+## Part 2: Pricing as Behavior Design (8–10 minutes)

-### Core Questions

-**John** (Strategic Framework): "You've said that pricing should be about creating the patterns you want to see, not just taking advantage of demand spikes.
+**John**: "You've said that pricing should be about creating the patterns you want to see, not just maximizing demand.
 What does that philosophy look like in practice for an attraction operator?"

 **Tim** (Guest Experience Focus): "Everyone thinks dynamic pricing means surge pricing during peak times.
 You advocate for pricing as incentive rather than punishment.
 How do you use pricing to actually improve the guest experience?"